Why do two colors, put one next to the other,

 The arts speak to our senses, and can touch the very depths of our souls.

-in most aspects of life, as there is in art.
-Colors resonate at specific frequencies that correspond to specific chakras in
+aspects of life, as there is in art.
+Colors resonate at specific frequencies that correspond to specific chakras in the body.

-the body.
 The same colours and sounds affect each of us differently.
-I very much believe that art and music can have a profound
+I very much believe that art and music can have a profound effect

-effect on a person's well-being, and as such, I am fascinated with the concepts of art therapy and music therapy.
-I hope to
+on a person's well-being, and as such, I am fascinated with the concepts of art therapy and music therapy.
+I hope to be able

 The arts enrich every facet of my being,